Shinjuku Gyo-en: History

-The shōgun bequeathed this land to Lord Naitō (daimyō) of Tsuruga in the Edo period who completed a garden here in 1772.
-After the Meiji Restoration the house and its grounds were converted into an experimental agricultural centre.
-It then became a botanical garden before becoming an imperial garden in 1879.
-The current configuration of the garden was completed in 1906.
-Most of the garden was destroyed by air raids in 1945, during the later stages of World War II.
-The garden was rebuilt after the war.
+The shōgun Tokugawa Ieyasu bequeathed land in this area to a Naitō daimyō (feudal lord) in 1590 for his residence in Edo.
+The Naitō family completed a garden here in 1772.
+In 1872, following the Meiji Restoration, the house and its grounds were converted into an experimental agricultural centre, the Naito Shinjuku Experimental Station.
+It became the Shinjuku Imperial Botanical Garden in 1879.
+In 1901, head of the garden Hayato Fukuba asked landscape architect Henry Martinet of the École nationale supérieure d'horticulture in Versailles to remodel the botanical garden into a landscape garden, and Shinjuku Imperial Garden (Shinjuku Gyoen), with its present layout, was opened in May 1906 with the Emperor Meiji in attendance.

-The jurisdiction over the Imperial Palace Outer Garden and the Kyoto imperial garden was transferred to the Ministry of Health and Welfare (now the Ministry of Health, Labour and Welfare) in 1947.
+Most of the garden was burnt and greatly damaged by air raids in 1945, in the later stages of World War II, except for the Taiwan Pavilion.
+After the war, jurisdiction over the garden, plus the Tokyo Imperial Palace Outer Garden and the Kyoto Imperial Garden, was transferred to the Ministry of Health and Welfare (now the Ministry of Health, Labour and Welfare), and the garden was rebuilt.
+It reopened to the public on 21 May 1949 as Shinjuku Gyoen National Garden.
+Jurisdiction was transferred to the Environment Agency when it formed in 1971, then to the Ministry of the Environment when it succeeded the agency in 2001, where it remains.

-On May 21, 1949, the garden became open to the public as a national park.
-It came under the jurisdiction of the Ministry of the Environment in January 2001, with the official English name "Shinjuku Gyoen National Garden".
-The official Japanese name remains Shinjuku Gyoen, where gyoen means "imperial garden".

-In 1989, the Shinjuku Gyoen was the site chosen for the funeral rites of Emperor Shōwa before he was buried at the Musashi Imperial Graveyard.
+The 1989 state funeral rites of emperor Hirohito were held in the garden, before he was taken for burial at the Musashi Imperial Graveyard.

 Features

-The garden, which is 58.3 hectares in area with a circumference of 3.5 km, blends three distinct styles: a French Formal and English Landscape in the north and to the south a Japanese traditional.
-A traditional Japanese tea house can be found within the gardens.
+The garden, which is 58.3 hectares in area with a circumference of 3.5 km, blends three distinct styles: a French Formal and English Landscape in the north and a Japanese traditional garden in the south.
+A traditional Japanese tea house is in the gardens.
 The garden is a favourite hanami (cherry-blossom viewing) spot, and large crowds can be present during cherry blossom season.

-Flora

-The garden has more than 20,000 trees, including approximately 1,500 cherry trees which bloom from late March (Shidare or Weeping Cherry) to early April (Somei or Tokyo Cherry), and on to late April (Kanzan Cherry).
-Other trees found here include the majestic Himalayan cedars, which soar above the rest of the trees in the park, tulip trees, cypresses, and plane trees, which were first planted in Japan in the Imperial Gardens.
+The garden has more than 20,000 trees, including approximately 1,500 cherry trees, which bloom from late March (Shidare or Weeping Cherry) to early April (Somei or Tokyo Cherry), and on to late April (Kanzan Cherry).
+Other trees include majestic Himalayan cedars, which soar above the rest of the trees in the garden, tulip trees, cypresses, and plane trees, which were first planted in Japan in the Imperial Gardens.

-Horticulture work has been happening in the garden greenhouses since 1892.
-The present greenhouse, built in the 1950s has a stock of over 1,700 tropical and subtropical plant species on permanent display.
+Horticulture work has been done in the garden greenhouses since 1892.
+The present greenhouse, built in the 1950s, has over 1,700 tropical and subtropical plant species on permanent display.